kolkhis/streamer-mode.nvim/README.md

 * Hides environment variables and sensitive `.gitconfig` information.

+* Streamer Mode can operate at different **levels** of concealment, which determine how and when hidden text becomes visible.

     * Three different levels: Secure, Edit, and Soft

     * See [Levels](#levels) or `:help sm.levels` for more information on level behaviors.